 The thing with inefficiency is that it doesn’t happen overnight.
 Gilmore HVAC professionals say the drop in efficiency is normally a gradual process, so you are unlikely to realize it immediately when it happens.
 However, several signs suggest that your furnace is becoming inefficient.
 Here are the most telling signs according to the experienced HVAC repair technicians at Gilmore Heating and Air.

 - The gas bill is inexplicably higher than it used to be.
-We asked our friends at Tureks Plumbing Services, a plumbing company in Appleton, WI, if they often see this problem in home services.
-They said that any unusual increase in water or electricity bills is a good indication that something is not right.
+Our Sacramento home service experts say that any unusual increase in water or electricity bills is a good indication that something is not right.
 If you notice that your gas bill is now higher than it’s been in years, the chances are that the furnace is now working twice as hard to provide the same level of heating that it used to deliver.

 - The frequency of service calls has increased.
 If you are finding yourself calling a Folsom HVAC company regularly, then your components are working harder than they should and will continue to break down.